Can I make up for missing credit points that I need in order to qualify for admission to the MA programme?

 How can I put my timetable together?

-The university calendar can be found here.
-Information about changes in times and locations is provided on the home pages of various institutes.
+The course overview can be found here.
+Information about changes in times and locations is provided on the home pages of the various institutes.

 Where can I obtain information about dates of examinations and registration for examinations?